bengy/aos-tests/README.md

 generate the object files of your library with debug flags enables).

 # Further test cases to write
-More tests for mutex locks
-Tests for round robin
+More tests for mutex locks, tests for round robin working correctly...